autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 - **Firewalls and Network Security**: Configure rules to control access to Grafana from specific IPs or networks for enhanced security.

 ### Adjusting Grafana Server Settings
-In your Grafana instance, open the "three lines" menu and navigate to Connections, select Prometheus, then "Add new data source."
+In your Grafana instance, open the *three lines* menu and navigate to `Connections`, select `Prometheus`, then `Add new data source.`

-For Prometheus Settings:
+In Prometheus Settings:

 - Ensure you're using the same port as in Prometheus (default is 9090).
 - Adjust other parameters as needed.